SuperDiodo/ur_ros_rtde/ur_ros_rtde_tutorials/README.md

 The file `command_server.launch.py` can also be used to define a blacklist of plugins which must not be loaded.
 By default, the plugins implemented in `ur_ros_rtde_gripper_commands` are disabled, since they rely on the presence of specific hardware.

-#### Move the robot

-In this tutorial package are provided 3 examples which can be used to move the robot:
+In this tutorial package are provided examples which can be used to move the robot:

 - **Execute linear movements**:
   The robot performs small linear movements along the X-axis printing the robot pose after each movement.
 The robot state is retrieved with services exposed by *RobotStateReceiver*.
 Commands are sent to the robot with the *CommandServer*.